godotengine/godot-docs/classes/class_ikmodifier3d.rst

 If ``false``, the solver retrieves the bone axis from the bone rest and caches it, which increases performance slightly, but position changes in the bone pose made before processing this **IKModifier3D** are ignored.

+\ **Note:** The rendered gizmo's forward vector (a line between parent and child joints) will only respect the bone pose when this modifier is active.

 .. rst-class:: classref-section-separator

 ----